gopalkumr/Azure_SEIM_Lab/README.md

 3. Copy your SSH public key to the `~/.ssh/id_rsa.pub` path or update the `public_key` line in `main.tf` with the path to your public key.

+3.1 If you don't have an SSH key pair, you can generate one using the following command:
+    ```
+    ssh-keygen -t rsa -b 4096 -C "
+    ```
+3.2 go to the variables.tf file and update the subscription_id.

 4. Run `terraform init` to initialize the Terraform working directory.

 5. Run `terraform apply` to create the Azure resources.
 Review the execution plan and enter `yes` to confirm.